sunfounder/raspad3/docs/source/3d_printer_monitor.rst

   :width: 400
   :align: center

-Select the file type recognized by your printer, and then click **Save**.
+Select the type of file extension recognized by the 3D printer, then click **Save**.

 .. image:: img/oct10.png
   :width: 600